pantheon-systems/documentation/source/content/platform-considerations.md

 Built-in Maintenance Mode for both Drupal and WordPress sites can be customized; clear caches when toggling.

 ## Modules and Plugins with Known Issues
-See [Modules and Plugins with Known Issues](/modules-plugins-known-issues) for a list of Drupal modules and WordPress plugins that are not supported and/or require workarounds.
+See [Modules and Plugins with Known Issues](/modules-plugins-known-issues/) for information about [Drupal modules](/modules-known-issues/) and [WordPress plugins](/plugins-known-issues/) that are not supported and/or require workarounds.

 ## Multisite

-Pantheon supports designated use cases for [WordPress Site Networks](/guides/multisite) created by WordPress' Multisite feature.
+Pantheon supports designated use cases for [WordPress Site Networks](/guides/multisite/) created by WordPress' Multisite feature.

 We do not support [Drupal Multisite](https://www.drupal.org/docs/7/multisite-drupal/multi-site-sharing-the-same-code-base).
 See blog posts: [Why Drupal Multisite is not Enterprise Grade](https://pantheon.io/blog/why-drupal-multisite-not-enterprise-grade) and [Much Ado About Drupal Multisite](https://pantheon.io/blog/much-ado-about-drupal-multisite).